 The new product development is the way for the companies to innovate new product in order to accomplish customer needs, market competition, and government regulations.
 One of many strategies which are completed the needs of the companies to develop new product is multiproject strategy.
 It is planed for the purpose of leveraging the financial and engineering resource investments in new product development.

-Furthermore, it can categorize into four major types: new design, rapid design transfer, sequential design transfer, and design modification.
+Furthermore, it can categorize into four major types: new design, rapid design transfer, sequential design transfer, and design modification [10].
 The first one, new design, is the strategy to create new technology and design.
 The other types are the design transfer strategies which are concerned with the new technology or design and the past or existing products in both the aspects of technological and organizational.
 The interpretation of successful transfer means "the technology has moved from research to a development laboratory and then has become a product or a part of a product or an important enhancement of a production process" [3].
-In the paper, the authors, Nobeoka and Cusumano, use standard measurement, lead time and engineering hours, to find the appropriate strategy for the organization.
-After they study and use the standard measurement to find the advantages and disadvantages in each technology, they conclude that the appropriate strategy for most of companies in new product development is rapid design transfer strategy.
-Moreover, they also mention the advantages and disadvantages of rapid design transfer strategy in the term of efficiency, communication, organizational considerations and organizational structure.